nicklansley/ollama_two_AI_chatbots_converse/README.md

 python create_chat.py
 ```
 THis creates a new chat configuration file in the chat_configs folder.
 You can then run the chat.py script with this new configuration file.

 It's the config file that provides the context for the conversation.
-You can create your own config file by following the format of the existing ones.
+Let's take a look at the config file 'fonz_meets_yoda.json':
 ```
 {
-    "title": "Two characters from two different on-screen universes chat to one another", "ai_one_model": "llama3",
+    "title": "Two characters from two different on-screen universes chat to one another", "ai_one_model": "llama3:latest",
-    "ai_two_model": "llama3",
+    "ai_two_model": "llama3:latest",
     "number_of_chat_turns": 20,
+    "temperature": 0.7,
     "ai_one_conversation_history": [
         {
             "role": "system",